bumoproject/bumo-docs-en/JAVA_Developer_Guide_for_Token_Issuing.rst

 All transactions need to be signed to be valid.
 The signing result includes the signature data and the public key.

-The specific code for signing transactions is as follows:
+The specific code for signing transactions is as follows.
+In the example, transactionBlob is the string of the seralized transactions obtained by calling seralizeTransaction.

 ::

- public Signature[] signTransaction() {
+ public Signature[] signTransaction(String transactionBlob) {
     Signature[] signatures = null;
-    // The account private key to issue atp1.0 token String senderPrivateKey = " privbvTuL1k8z27i9eyBrFDUvAVVCSxKeLtzjMMZEqimFwbNchnejS81";
+    // The account private key to issue atp1.0 token String senderPrivateKey =[AccountPrivateKeyOfTokenIssuer];
  //Call the interface for serializing transactions String transactionBlob = seralizeTransaction();